exasol/row-level-security/doc/user_guide/user_guide.md

 ### Defining a Named Connection

-Define the connection to the other Exasol cluster as shown below.
+Define the connection to the other Exasol instance as shown below.

 ```sql
 CREATE CONNECTION EXASOL_CONNECTION